 BigCommerce has a three-level plan: Standard ($29.95), Plus ($79.95), or Pro ($249.95) per month.
 A big challenge with its pricing setup is that it automatically upgrades your plan when your sales exceed 50k.
 If you are already on Pro plan, they will charge an additional $150 per month for each additional 200k in sales.
 This might deter a business that likes to stay in complete control of its growth scheme.

-WooCommerce is a free plugin, but costs can add up when you have to buy a theme ($39), SSL security ($9/year), and hosting services ($10/year) separately.
+While it's technically a free plugin, WooCommerce pricing can add up when you have to buy a theme ($39), SSL security ($9/year), and hosting services ($10/year) separately.
 Adding additional features and customization choices can also add to your total monthly cost.